pulumi/docs/content/registry/packages/azure-native/how-to-guides/azure-py-appservice.md

 title: "Azure App Service with SQL Database and Application Insights | Python"
 h1: "Azure App Service with SQL Database and Application Insights"
 linktitle: "Azure App Service with SQL Database and Application Insights"
-meta_desc: "Azure App Service with SQL Database and Application Insights how-to guide using py"
+meta_desc: "Azure App Service with SQL Database and Application Insights How-to Guide using Python"
 no_edit_this_page: true
 cloud: azure
 language: py